simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

 ## Completing a Simulation
 With the simulation which we have ran above, the MOOSE simulation completes after around 15 seconds.
 However if we keep checking our Simvue UI, we will see that our run does not stop when our simulation does, but instead remains waiting for more data to be added.
 This is because our monitoring script and simulation script are separate, and they are not linked to each other.

 Firstly, let's manually terminate our monitoring script from before.
-On Linux systems, perform the following commands:

-1. Type `ps -a` to get a list of all running processes and their IDs
-2. Type `kill <id>`, where 'id' is the ID of each process which is called 'Python' in the list above
+On Linux systems, type the command `ps -a` to see all running processes - there should be some Python processes which are caused by the monitoring script.
+You can kill these with `kill <id>`, where `id` is the PID of the process to stop.
+Do this for all relevant processes, or use `pkill -9 python` to stop all Python processes (be careful if you have other Python scripts running on your system at the time!)

+!!! docker "Run in Docker Container

+    To stop the moose monitoring script running in the background:
+    ```
+    pkill -9 python
+    ```

 Later in this tutorial we will see how we can add the MOOSE simulation as a Process to Simvue to avoid this issue, but for now we can use the logged events to end our run and our monitoring script if we detect that our simulation is complete.